Zeta zero dependence and the critical line: Introduction

-Long-range statistical dependence in the zeta zeros was illuminated by related connections to physics.
-In particular, Bogomolny \& Keating \cite{bk951} \cite{bk952} \cite{bk96} provided the first predictions for such dependence in the Riemann zeros by utilizing semi-classical techniques from the field of quantum chaos along with the Hardy-Littlewood conjecture.
+Random matrix theory is closely connected to the field of quantum chaos \cite{berry 77} \cite{bohigas et al}, and it was ideas from this field that first illuminated long-range or macroscopic ($\left|\Delta\right| \geq 1$) statistical dependence in the zeta zeros.
+In particular, Bogomolny \& Keating \cite{bk951} \cite{bk952} \cite{bk96} gave the first predictions for such dependence in the Riemann zeros by utilizing semi-classical techniques from the field of quantum chaos along with the Hardy-Littlewood conjecture from number theory.
 Their results describe an effect where differences between zeros tend to avoid the imaginary parts of the low-lying zeta zeros themselves.
-Conrey \& Snaith \cite{conreysnaith} showed similar results from a conjecture on the ratios of L-functions given by Conrey, Farmer, \& Zirnbauer \cite{cfz} and Rodgers \cite{rodgers} proved the effect under the Riemann Hypothesis.
-Ford \& Zaharescu \cite{fordzah} then used uniform versions of Landau's formula \cite{landau} \cite{goneklandau} \cite{fordzah2} to give unconditional proof of the effect in zeta and L-function zeros on the critical line, explaining observations of the effect in L-function zeros by Perez-Marco \cite{pm11}.
+Conrey \& Snaith \cite{conreysnaith} showed similar results from a conjecture on the ratios of L-functions given by Conrey, Farmer, \& Zirnbauer \cite{cfz} and Rodgers \cite{rodgers} proved the effect under RH.
+Ford \& Zaharescu \cite{fordzah} then used uniform versions of Landau's formula \cite{landau} \cite{goneklandau} \cite{fordzah2} to give unconditional proof of the effect in zeta and L-function zeros on the critical line, explaining numerical observations of the effect in L-function zeros by Perez-Marco \cite{pm11}.

-The formal results above either only consider zeros on the critical line, assume the Riemann hypothesis, or include contributions from zeros off the critical line in an error term.
-A question then arises: would zeta or L-function zeros off the critical line have the same statistical dependence structure as that described by the results above?
-Gonek \cite{gonek} applied a finite Euler product approximation of the zeta function \cite{gonekhugheskeating} \cite{gonek12} to predict that any zeros off the critical line have a structurally different generating process from those on the critical line, which suggests the answer is no. In this paper we apply a probabilistic log-Euler product approach similar to that used in many studies of the zeta function's value distribution \cite{bourgade2010} \cite{radsound} \cite{branch} \cite{maxshort} \cite{shortgen} along with an analytic continuation to provide further evidence in the negative.
+The formal results above concerning the zeta zeros either only consider zeros on the critical line, assume RH, or include contributions from zeros off the critical line in an error term.
+A question then arises: would nontrivial zeta or L-function zeros off the critical line have the same vertical statistical dependence structure as that described by the results above?
+There is little research on this topic.
+Gonek \cite{gonek} applied a finite Euler product approximation of the zeta function \cite{gonekhugheskeating} \cite{gonek12} to predict that any such zeros off the critical line have a structurally different generating process from those on the critical line, which suggests the answer is no. In this paper we apply probabilistic methods similar to those used in much of the research described above as well as other, related work \cite{matsumoto} \cite {harper} \cite{largedev}, to show that such zeros likely would not have any vertical statistical structure.